 Howdy!
 My name is Jeff Carouth.
 In many places available on the Internet I use the ever-so-creative nick jcarouth.
 I am a web and mobile developer based in College Station, Texas, USA.
 I have worked as a developer, project manager, full stack developer, backend developer, and platform engineer.

 I frequently speak at conferences, user groups, and pretty much anywhere else people will hold a conversation with me.
-Information on my past talks can be found on either my talks page or on joind.in.
+Information on my past talks can be found on joind.in.

 In addition to this blog I have contributed several articles to php|architect on testing, continuous integration, and mobile websites.